 Applicants therefore have access free of charge to refugee counsellors who initiate judicial review on their behalf and represent them in court.
 The quality of legal assistance is considered to be good and asylum seekers do not experience problems with accessing refugee counsellors.
-As of December 2017, the list of refugee counsellors included 27 lawyers, out of which around 8 were active and took on cases.57 In 2018 a new public tender was finalised and a new list of refugee counsellors was drawn up.
-The list now includes 60 refugee counsellors.58
+As of December 2017, the list of refugee counsellors included 27 lawyers, out of which around eight were active and took on cases.
+In 2018 a new public tender was finalised, and a new list of refugee counsellors was drawn up.
+The list now includes 44 refugee counsellors who are appointed for five years.